Change the Talk is a peer-to-peer sexual violence

 education program for teens in Los Angeles County.

-Change the Talk (formerly The Talk Project) trains teen leaders to combat sexual violence through peer-to-peer education and advocacy.
-Teen peer educators from across Los Angeles visit high schools and youth groups to present an interactive workshop about:
+Change the Talk (formerly The Talk Project) trains teen leaders to educate their peers about sexual violence prevention.
+Teen Peer Educators from across Los Angeles County visit high schools and youth groups to facilitate an interactive workshop about:

 If you are interested in becoming a Peer Educator or hosting Change the Talk at your school or youth group, click here or contact us at:

 Follow us on Social Media